sudhirj/slicy/README.md

 ```go
 func GroupBy[S ~[]T, T any, U comparable](slice S, iteratee func(T) U) map[U]S
 ```
 GroupBy creates a map composed of keys generated from the results of running each element of `slice` through `iteratee`.
 The order of the grouped values is determined by the order that they occur in `slice`.
-The corresponding value of each key is an array of elements responsible for generating the key.
+The corresponding value of each key is a slice of elements responsible for generating the key.

 #### func  Includes

 ```go
 func Includes[S ~[]T, T comparable](slice S, value T) bool
 ```
 Includes checks if `value` is in `slice`.
 Equality is checked with `==`.

 #### func  IndexOf